yaikobzeray/dev-journal/activity_log.md

 Wrote a multi-stage Dockerfile for the Django app.
 Final image is under 120MB using python:3.12-slim.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Tuesday, 24 September 2024 — Entry 1

+Set up Vite for a vanilla JS project.
+ES module support out of the box — no webpack config needed.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*